apache/mesos/docs/upgrades.md

 # Upgrading Mesos

-This document serves as a guide for users who wish to upgrade an existing mesos cluster.
+This document serves as a guide for users who wish to upgrade an existing Mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

 ## Upgrading from 0.25.x to 0.26.x ##